Lakshika Kaushik

 Jealousy and insecurity rooted in deeply ingrained gender expectations

-Emotional abuse in marriage that goes unrecognized because it doesn't fit traditional definitions
+Emotional abuse in marriage that goes unrecognised because it doesn't fit traditional definitions

 These are not generic marriage problems.
 They are the specific, layered realities of Indian marriages — and they need a therapist who truly understands the difference.

-Why Loveleen Malhotra Is the Right Therapist for Indian Marriages
+Why Loveleen Malhotra Is a Trusted Marital Therapist for Indian Couples?

-Loveleen Malhotra is a certified Counselling Psychologist with 9 years of clinical experience — and what sets her apart is not just her qualifications, but her deep, practiced understanding of what Indian marriages actually look like from the inside.
+Loveleen Malhotra is a certified Counselling Psychologist with 9 years of clinical experience, and what sets her apart is not just her qualifications, but her deep, practised understanding of what Indian marriages actually look like from the inside.

 Her approach is tailored to the realities of Indian marital life:

-She recognizes the dynamics of arranged marriages — and helps partners build genuine intimacy when they started as strangers
+She recognises the dynamics of arranged marriages and helps partners build genuine intimacy when they start as strangers

 She addresses how joint family life affects a couple's emotional and physical closeness

-In each session, couples from Indian backgrounds begin unraveling the patterns that have kept them stuck.
+In each session, couples from Indian backgrounds begin unravelling the patterns that have kept them stuck.
 Patterns shaped by family conditioning, cultural expectations, and years of unexpressed emotion.
 Patterns that look like arguments about money or children but are really about feeling unseen.
-Patterns that look like distance but are really about emotional disconnect neither partner knows how to bridge.
+Patterns that look like distance but are really about an emotional disconnect that neither partner knows how to bridge.

 Through structured marital stress therapy sessions, Indian spouses work through: